VYSHNAVPRADEEP2004/uselessproject/README.md

    Soorya AP [LEAD] - development and creation of bat and shell script VyshnavPradeep   - contributed to the development of the structure and overall development of GUI

-## project URL(URL IF OF PROJECT REPOSITORY BECAUSE THE PROJECT IS AN OPERATING SYSTEM SO IT IS TO BE RUN IN THE LOCAL MACHINE NOT LIKELY TO BE DEPLOYED IN THE WEB)
+## project URL(URL IS OF PROJECT REPOSITORY BECAUSE THE PROJECT IS AN OPERATING SYSTEM SO IT IS TO BE RUN IN THE LOCAL MACHINE NOT LIKELY TO BE DEPLOYED IN THE WEB)

 "https://github.com/VYSHNAVPRADEEP2004/uselessproject"